Jihadi John: David Haines

 On 13 September 2014, a video, directed at British Prime Minister David Cameron, was released, showing British hostage aid worker David Haines being beheaded by Emwazi.

 Alan Henning

 On 3 October 2014, a video released by IS showed Emwazi beheading British aid worker Alan Henning.
 Henning, a taxi driver from Salford, Greater Manchester, had volunteered to deliver aid to Syria.
 He was kidnapped in Al-Dana, an area held then by IS, on 27 December 2013.

 Peter Kassig

-On 16 November 2014 a video was posted by IS of Emwazi standing over a severed head, which the White House confirmed was that of Peter Kassig.
-Kassig's actual beheading was not shown, and unlike earlier hostage beheading videos he did not make a statement.
-There has been speculation that, faced with the prospect of being beheaded, he may have resisted and been shot dead: a senior surgeon performed a detailed examination of the video and saw possible evidence of a gunshot wound.
+On 16 November 2014, a video was posted by IS of Emwazi standing over a severed head, which the White House confirmed was that of Peter Kassig.
+Kassig did not make a statement, and unlike earlier hostage beheading videos.
+There has been speculation that, faced with the prospect of being beheaded, he may have resisted and been shot dead: a surgeon performed a detailed examination of the video and noted possible evidence of a gunshot wound.